Commissioner Henry Roybal

 Darien Fernández was elected into office as a Councilor in the Town of Taos in March 2016.
 He is an entrepreneur and board member for Taos Center for the Arts, and served in the past on the Taos County Juvenile Justice Board.
 He works to promote sustainable economic development and reduce substance abuse and crime.
 His key issues for service are to create jobs, enact public safety, and protect water and the environment.

 Fernández has an Associate of Arts in psychology, South Texas College 2009, Summa Cum Laude.
 He studied Political Science and English at University of Texas-Pan American, 2009-2011 and UNM-Taos, 2011-2015.
-He works full-time at Taos Ski Valley and is an Associate Producer at Taos Land & Film Company.
-He is a Partner and Marketing Director for the new Taos Talking Pictures film festival and distribution company in Taos.
+He works for a youth development nonprofit and also serves as chair of the Taos County Democratic Party.

 Alternate: Mayor Daniel R. Barrone, Town of Taos